 Gamification is a deliberate effort to make a product or service more “sticky” by using gaming psychology to ingrain desired behaviors.

 Statistics tell us that gamification as a business approach is entirely justified.
 It’s no joke: gamification is a serious multi-billion-dollar business.
-Companies are trying on game mechanics such as quests, ratings, and levels to achieve various internal and external purposes.
+While some companies are still thinking how to use gamification to engage the customer, the others have already tried on game mechanics such as quests, ratings, and levels to achieve various internal and external purposes.
 Just look at projections for the gamification market.
 The forecast is more than promising.

 Value of the gamification market worldwide in 2016 and 2021